Sterling Currency Action

 The United States Attorney’s Office has filed two separate forfeiture actions related to Sterling Currency Group, LLC and investments in foreign currency: United States v.
 Real Property Located at 225 Valley Road, N.W., et. al. (Civil Action Number 1:15-CV-2032) and United States v.
 Approximately 8,671,456,050 in Iraqi Dinars, et. al. (Civil Action Number 1:15-CV-2677).

-Additionally, there is a related pending criminal matter: United States v.
+Additionally, there is a related criminal matter: United States v.
 Rhame, et al., Criminal Action No. 1:16-CR-067.
 Information will be updated on the publicly available docket reports for these actions.

 We ask that you visit this website periodically for updates on these proceedings.
 Unfortunately, the United States Attorney’s Office is prohibited by law from providing legal advice related to these cases.
 Individuals who believe they have been impacted by these proceedings may choose to seek assistance from a lawyer who will be able to explain the forfeiture process.

-Case Status Updates
+Criminal Case Updates

 United States v.
 Tyson Rhame, et. al., 1:16-CR-67-SCJ-CMS